-9.1 We may allow access to your personal data by third parties who supply us with a service (but not for marketing purposes – see 8.2).
+9.1 We may allow access to your personal data by third parties who supply us with a service (but not for marketing purposes).
 Examples include e-website hosts, content delivery networks and businesses which assist us in undertaking communications or monitoring our website.

 9.2 We do not provide your personal data to third parties for marketing purposes.

-9.3 Very important: Your name and gravatar image which you provide in the “personal details” section of your profile will be visible to other users of our website on the scores leaderboard only, and no where else.
+9.3 Very important: Your name, profile image and video which you provide to us for your Hiring Hub profile page will be visible to other users of our website and no where else.